 Section 109 of the Interstate Act prohibits a bank from establishing or acquiring a branch or branches outside of its home state primarily for the purpose of deposit production.
 To determine compliance with Section 109, the appropriate federal banking agency first compares a bank's estimated statewide loan-to-deposit ratio to the estimated host state loan-to-deposit ratio for a particular state.
-If a bank's statewide loan-to-deposit ratio is at least one-half of the published host state loan-to-deposit ratio is less than one-half of the published ratio for that state.
+If a bank's statewide loan-to-deposit ratio is at least one-half of the published host state loan-to-deposit ratio, the bank has complied with Section 109.
+A second step is conducted if a bank's estimated statewide loan-to-deposit ratio is less than one-half of the published ratio for that state.
 The second step requires the appropriate agency to determine whether the bank is reasonably helping to meet the credit needs of the communities served by the bank's interstate branches.
 A bank that fails both steps is in violation of Section 109 and subject to sanctions by the appropriate agency.
 Those sanctions may include requiring the bank's interstate branches in the non-compliance state be closed or not permitting the bank to open new branches in the non-compliance state.

 For purposes of Section 109, the Bank's home state is Kansas and the Bank operates branches in three host states: Missouri, Oklahoma and Texas.
 The most recently published host state loan-to-deposit ratios using data as of June 30, 2017, reflect statewide loan-to-deposit ratios in Missouri, Oklahoma and Texas of 78%, 83% and 76%, respectively.
 As of December 31, 2018, the Bank's statewide loan-to-deposit ratios in Missouri, Oklahoma and Texas were 184.2%, 152.8% and 208.4%, respectively.
 Accordingly, management believes that the Bank is in compliance with Section 109 in Missouri, Oklahoma and Texas after application of the first step of the two-step test.
-Management also believes that the Bank is reasonably helping to meet the credit needs of the communities served by the Bank's branches in Missouri, Oklahoma and Texas and therefore that the Bank is no treasonably helping to meet the credit needs of the communities of the two-step test of Section 109.
-If, however, the FDIC were to determine that the Bank is not reasonably helping to meet the credit needs of the communities served by the Bank's branches in Missouri, Oklahoma and Texas in Missouri, Oklahoma and Texas, then the FDIC could require such branches be closed or not permit the Bank to open new branches in such states.
+Management also believes that the Bank is reasonably helping to meet the credit needs of the communities served by the Bank's branches in Missouri, Oklahoma and Texas and therefore that the Bank is not reasonably helping to meet the credit needs of the communities served by the Bank's branches in Missouri, Oklahoma and Texas, then the FDIC could require such branches be closed or not permit the Bank to open new branches in such states.